Chrisjorgen/Commands-For-Video-V2/README.md

 - A server to install the panel on
 - A domain registered in Cloudflare
-- An Oracle Account (preferably Pay as You Go) [Terms Of Service for Always Free Resources](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm)
+- An Oracle Account (preferably Pay as You Go) [Documentation for Always Free Resources](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm)

 > **Note**: Some commands may require `sudo`.
 Use it whenever applicable to your situation.